 The aforementioned credit card companies (most frequently Chase and AmEx, from my experience) also have “offers” that you can apply to credit cards.
 And these offers will occasionally be for purchases made at Amazon.
 And, the nice thing about these is that they stack on top of the Amazon promotional discounts I mentioned in the previous discussion.

-Below is an example of an 8 point per dollar spent at Amazon AmEx offer that I recently utilized.
-Many travel sites value AmEx Membership Rewards points at $0.02 each, which would equate to 16% cash back on purchase.
+Below is an example of a +5 point per dollar spent at Amazon AmEx offer that I recently utilized.
+Many travel sites value AmEx Membership Rewards points at $0.02 each, which would equate to 10% cash back on purchase.

-This AmEx offer was also stackable with a 20% discount promotion for using a minimum of $0.01 in points to make a payment – so I used $0.01 and used the associated card for the remainder, giving me a 36% discount/cash back reward.
+This AmEx offer was also stackable with a 50% off discount promotion for using a minimum of $0.01 in Membership Rewards points to make a payment – so I used $0.01 and used the associated card for the remainder, giving me a 60% discount/cash back reward.
 And this stacked on top of the Amazon product discounts that were ongoing at the same time.

 To check to see if you are eligible, log in to your credit card providers website and view the offers section to search for and activate an offer.